Fragtality/PilotsDeck/README.md

   <br/>
 * **Lvar**
   \[ (L:)Name ] (Read / Command)
-  - Name*: The Lvar's Name with or without the preceding "L:".
+  - *Name*: The Lvar's Name with or without the preceding "L:".
 When used as Action/Command, the Values for On and Off can be configured in respective Fields.<br/><br/>
   Example:
   - ```VC_OVHD_AC_Pack_1_Button```
   <br/>
 * **Control**
   \[ Control=Paramater(:Parameter)*(:Control=Paramater(:Parameter)*)* ] (Command)<br>
   \[ Control(:Control)* ]
   - The known "FS Controls" - FSUIPC provides a List of the available Standard/P3D Controls available.
+Also known as Events.
 First the *Control*-Number and then 0 or more *Parameter* for that Control. (e.g. Landing Light Switches, move them up two times and/or move multiple at once or move both at once).
 A Sequence of Controls only (no Parameters) is also possible.<br/><br/>
   Examples:
   - ```66587=72497:72507``` (Send Control 66587 with Parameter 72497 and then Control 66587 with Parameter 72507)
   - ```66168:65567``` (Send Control 66168 and then send Control 65567)